5 Day Barbados Itinerary for Fun & Sun

 Independence Arch

-Independence Arch is an important landmark at the sound end of Champlain Bridge in Bridgetown.
+Independence Arch is an important landmark at the end of Champlain Bridge in Bridgetown.
 The arch was built in 1987 to celebrate 21 years of Barbados’ independence from Britain.
-It displays important parts of Bajan culture, including carvings of two national symbols, the flying fish and pelican.
+It displays important parts of Bajan culture, including carvings of two national symbols, the flying fish and a pelican.
 Each November, the arch is lit up with blue and gold lights to celebrate Barbados’ independence.

 Chamberlain Bridge